top of page

 ✔️ Read the instructions.

 However, there are times when KISS can be relaxed.
 Like when you’re writing conversational copy for emails or social posts.
 In that case, you can break a few KISS rules, like using crutch words or fillers like ‘um’, ‘well’, ‘right?’, ‘anyway’, ‘okay’ and ‘I mean’.
-Or throwing in sentence fragments like ‘I totally get that’ or ‘Pretty bloody awesome’.
+Or throwing in sentence fragments like ‘I totally get that’ or ‘pretty bloody awesome’.

 What are your thoughts on KISS?
 Love it?
 Hate it?
 Got an alternative?
 Let me know!
 If you need someone to make sure your marketing copy or book is following KISS principles, get in touch.